corda/cordapp-trial-framework/docs/deployment_toolkit.md

 #### (Optional) Business Networks
 If you are running the BNMS CorDapp, then you would need to deploy a BNO node and operated by the trial operator.
 No participants need to interact with deploying or operating a BNO node.

-As a trial operator you will deploy the BNO node which handles membership for the Cordapp Trial.
+As a trial operator you will deploy the BNO node which handles membership for the GTM Trial.
 The BNO node offers a limited set of actions so the node itself is straight forward.

 ## Participant Action Overview
 The actions available to technical trial participants are: